fearedbliss/Honeydew/README.md

 use zfs snapshots in an out-of-band way for different use cases, without the cleaner annoying you that those other snapshots are in an invalid format (example: using poudriere jails with zfs, or just taking snapshots in your own format).
+You will only receive a warning if your snapshot appears to be in the correct format but has an invalid date/time.
+For example, **`tank@2022-10-09-2207-61-ANIMALS`** appears to be correct, but has a seconds count of 61.

 ## Options